ipastusi/netreact/README.md

 }
 ```

-### Event details

-Event details will depend on the event type:
+Event details will depend on the particular event type:

 - `eventType` - One of the supported event types.
 - `ip` - ARP packet source IP address.